webqit/quantum-js/README.md

 + A maximum authoring experience and much cleaner, leaner code; by a large margine

 </details>

-So, does this really work?
+-->

+But how viable?
 You want to see!

 <!--